Skip to main contentSkip to navigation

 Can I combine Ziggo internet with KPN mobile?

 Yes, you can mix and match providers.
-Many expats use Ziggo for home internet (for the lower promo price or Samsung TV gift) and KPN for mobile (for the superior network quality).
+Many expats use Ziggo for home internet (for the 6-month 50% discount, shortened from 9 months in July 2026) and KPN for mobile (for the superior network quality).
 There is no technical restriction.
 You only miss out on combo discounts that providers offer when you bundle their own internet and mobile plans together.
 KPN does offer a combo discount when you take both their internet and mobile plans.